 PixelPlex team created and launched a fully-operational MVP of Green e-store in just 8 weeks.

 First, our business analysts conducted deep research into the market and the target audience, alongside outlining the strategy for commercial efficiency.
-When the stakeholders made the decision to build an MVP first, the teams of designers and developers worked out a valid prototype which served as the basis for the future product.
+When the stakeholders made the decision to build an MVP first, the teams of designers as well as Android developers and iOS app development specialists worked out a valid prototype which served as the basis for the future product.

 Once presented to the public, the MVP collected a great deal of feedback which was quickly processed by the QA team to make the necessary improvements and updates.
 The engineers made sure the project will face no scalability problems by opting for a flexible architecture which enables the addition of new features with no interference in the workflow of the product.